milankinen/stanga/README.md

-The origin of these utilities comes from **[CALM^2](https://github.com/calmm-js)**, but they're applicable to Cycle codebase easily (with minor modifications) because the architecture designs are some close to each other.
+The origin of these utilities comes from **[CALM^2](https://github.com/calmm-js)**, but they're applicable to Cycle codebase easily (with minor modifications) because the architecture designs are so close to each other.
 Thanks to **[Vesa](https://twitter.com/VesaKarvonen)** who is the main inventor of these patterns.

 ## Tutorial